snowflakedb/pdo_snowflake/README.rst

 .. |win-vs-version| replace:: VS16 8.0.16

-.. note: Snowflake supports only thread-safe versions of PHP.
+.. note:: Snowflake supports only thread-safe versions of PHP.

 To build the PHP driver for Windows: